brireyn/brireyn/README.md

 <h3>🐱‍💻 What I’m currently studying:</h3>

-  • Cloud Platform Solutions - Microsoft Azure AZ-104 Administrator
+  • Cloud Deployment and Operations - AWS SysOps Administrator Associate Certification Exam

   • Ansible on Windows and Automation for AWS